kimoginsteven/KAISD/README.md

 KAISD_final_with_modifications contains code for all other models.
 KAISD_final_with_modifications also contains code for visaulizing CNN filters and intermediate layers.

-> Due to the shuffle option in DataLoader (we saved the DataLoader with shuffle=True), the evaluation result may vary from run to run.
+> Due to the shuffle option in DataLoader (we saved the DataLoader with shuffle=True), the evaluation result using validation set may vary from run to run.
+Also, since we use two randomly initialized FC layers for Baseline model, the evaluation result for baseline model using held out data also may vary form run to run.
+However, the changes should be within a small margin.

 ## Pretrained Models